Our investment philosophy is built upon an evidence-based approach to investing and rooted in Modern Portfolio Theory.

 “The stock market has a very efficient way of transferring wealth from the impatient to the patient.” – Warren Buffett

 It has been said that the purpose of economic forecasting is to make astrology look respectable.
 We recognize that a disciplined, diversified investment strategy does not exactly provide for great cocktail party conversation, but we also recognize that it works.
 Each of us know someone that completely knocked an investment out of the park, so it is tempting for investors to try to get in on the action.
-However, chasing a hot stock or succumbing to your emotions in a down market can destroy decades of building wealth.
+However, chasing a hot stock or succumbing to your emotions in a down market can destroy decades of wealth creation.

 “Price is what you pay for something, value is what you get.” – Warren Buffett